wwwwwwzh/Notes/Logs.md

 ### 10.25
 - got tubingen original codes and now understood what they are, but it seems they don't exactly use the code bc some data that should defintiely be genrated by the code is not in the actual data
 - experimenting with muse again with ble dongle, muselsl and eeg-notebooks. settign up environment took some time bc with the dongle on Mac you need to explicitly provide the bluetooth interface address (can be found with ls /dev/tty.* ).
+You might get the stupid BleakError("Bluetooth device is turned off") which means your bluetooth is turned off.
 Tried muselsl first and that's quite easy. eeg-notebooks have some bugs include the above and not getting data although muselab can show it.
 Solution  was to restart computer.
 Now fianlly ran the whole n170. also tested SSVEP
-- eegnotebook: The class for eeg device is EEG which is a wrapper for muselsl and brainflow.
+- eeg-notebook: The class for eeg device is EEG which is a wrapper for **muselsl** and brainflow.
 Experiments are run with subclass of BaseExperiment class which ennforces preparestimulus() presentstimulus() setup() and run().
-UI is done with psychopy
+UI is done with **psychopy**.
+Analysis is done with **mne**
+- mne: analysis functions used by eeg-notebook is in mne->io->base.py. of which compute_psd calls initialzer of Spectrum class which computes psd with Welch's method

 ### 10.26
 Great experience at reality fest and very profesional organization.